corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

-  list-jobs                          display status of archiving jobs process-all-pending                refreshes the archiving database with processing the pending transactions and collecting archivable items statistics                         display iterative archiving statistics status                             display current archiving database maintenance operation status and history list-items                         list transactions/attachments for archiving create-snapshot                    marks transactions/attachments for archiving delete-vault                       delete archived items from the vault export-snapshot                    export snapshot to offline storage delete-snapshot                    delete the snapshot from backup schema
+  list-jobs                          display status of archiving jobs process-all-pending                refreshes the archiving database with processing the pending transactions and collecting archivable items recalculate-filtering              re-apply a changed contract class filter to transactions it previously stopped statistics                         display iterative archiving statistics status                             display current archiving database maintenance operation status and history list-items                         list transactions/attachments for archiving create-snapshot                    marks transactions/attachments for archiving delete-transactions                marks specific transactions and their dependents for deletion delete-vault                       delete archived items from the vault export-snapshot                    export snapshot to offline storage delete-snapshot                    delete the snapshot from backup schema